 Teaching special education requires a person with a special set of skills.
 It takes special knowledge, strong teaching skills, compassion, humor, creativity and patience.
 Through coursework and laboratory experiences within the professional studies component of each program, AUM will help you develop the cognitive and affective skills that will enable you to become a successful, competent, committed, reflective educator.
-An internship is also required to obtain complete this program.
+An internship is required.